OSGeo/grass/doc/development/submitting/submitting.md

 ```

 Pre-commit will then be automatically triggered by the `git commit` command.
 If
-it finds any problem it will abort the commit and try to solve automatically
+it finds any problem it will abort the commit and try to solve it automatically.
-whatever it can.
 In that case review the changes and run again `git add` and
 `git commit`.

 It is also possible to run pre-commit manually, e.g: